Skip to main content

 What is Interpret?

-Interpret is a smart command within Program Mode that reads your selected table data and converts it into structured space and department data, which is then added to your Program Data Sheet.
+Interpret is an AI agent inside Program Mode that reads your selected table data and converts it into structured:

 How to Use the Interpret Command